MarkOverman1216/HiddenTimberFarm/README.md

 ![Horse Data Input Form Validation](./images_for_README/Horse_Info_Input_Form_Page_10b.PNG)

-MORE INFO AND IMAGES TO COME about the database manipulation and database display.
+The forms allow the stable manager to create,update, and delete records from the database.

-And finally, this 404 page displays if the page the user requested is not found.
+And finally, this 404 page will display if the page the user requested is not found.

 ![Horse Data Input Form Validation](./images_for_README/404_Page_11.PNG)